Overview

 We offer both a hosted model (“Chalk Cloud”) and a customer-hosted model (“Customer Cloud”).

 Most companies choose to run Chalk in their own cloud (VPC) for data residency and compliance.
-Chalk is deployed with Terraform (sample config) and uses common cloud primitives, making it easy to integrate deployments with your existing infrastructure.
+Chalk is deployed with Terraform and uses common cloud primitives, making it easy to integrate deployments with your existing infrastructure.

-In short, the Management Plane handles
+In short, the Metadata Plane handles:

 It does not have access to customer data.